 I always naturally take photographs of light in all it’s forms (I suppose we all do) , it was interesting to look within my photographs for the dark tones and unseeable spaces.

-Pt4 The land in Peru held all kinds of surprises, from incredibly delicious passions fruits, to crazy unique landscapes and ingenious methods of agriculture – some ancient, some still running as family businesses… oh and some pretty cool animals!
+Pt4 The land in Peru held all kinds of surprises, from incredibly delicious passion fruits, to crazy unique landscapes and ingenious methods of agriculture – some ancient, some still running as family businesses… oh and some pretty cool animals!

 This little guy is a baby spectacled bear!
 Never thought I’d see a wild bear with my own eyes, it really was an awesome moment, and not just because we’d reached the top of a mountain!